dward2002/Technical-Challenge/instructions.md

 # Extra Features
 As well as the core features of this technical challenge, I have added an example usage of the 'isAnagram' method of the 'CheckerService'.
-This is done through the use of an example webpage, which allows you to make a 'POST' request asynchronously to check if two inputted words are an anagram of eachother.
+This is done through the use of an example webpage, which allows you to make a request asynchronously to check if two inputted words are an anagram of eachother.

 The main functionalites of this additional task can be found in the following directories: